Natural Bridges State Beach

-Take Swift Avenue west from Hwy 1, or follow West Cliff Drive north along the in-town bluffs until it ends at Natural Bridges.
+Take Swift Street west from Highway 1, or follow West Cliff Drive north along the bluffs until it ends at Natural Bridges.

 The ParkStore/Visitor Center features displays on the monarch butterflies and other features of the park.
 An aquarium features animals found in the tidepools.
 A video is available for viewing.
 The ParkStore/Visitor Center is open most weekends and some weekdays.
 Call (831) 423-4609 for current visitor center hours and special events.

 - Supplies nearby